 Transform your turf into a lush piece of green lawn!
 Prince’s provides all turfing services such as grass planting, topsoil filling, subsoil system installation, grass cutting, maintenance, etc.

 Prince’s is in its continuous effort to be specialists in Turf management, may it be normal turfing, events and NParks-approved standard and sports field standard.
-Our well-trained manpower guarantees a one-time turnover for turfing works, ensuring no stones, no water stagnation and no uneven surfaces.
+Our well-trained manpower guarantees a one-time handover for turfing works, ensuring no stones, no water stagnation and no uneven surfaces.

 In watering grass sod, the quantity of water applied at one time should be sufficient to penetrate the soil to a minimum depth of 150mm, and at a rate which will prevent saturation of the soil.
 During extremely hot weather, care must be taken to prevent over-watering, and water applications shall be spaced at longer intervals unless the grass is in danger of drought damage.